 Fortune recently came out with its annual list of “100 Best Companies to Work For,” based on employee survey responses.
 Seeing lists such as these is informative because it gives us an opportunity to learn more about the companies in terms of their growth, demographics, and culture.
 We also get to understand the reasons behind why they made a top company list such as Fortune’s, which can vary from strong company values, high wages, job flexibility, and enticing benefits, just to name a few.
 These are all things that attract talent and why professionals seek out jobs at companies such as these.
 Who wouldn’t want a job at one of the best companies to work for?

 I’m fortunate enough to work at Salesforce (#2 on the list this year), where I’ve seen firsthand the perks of working at a top company.
 While no company is perfect, time and time again, Salesforce impresses me with its vision, its corporate mission, and prioritization of giving back, as well as its ability to foster tough but crucial conversations.
 Since my time at Salesforce, I’ve seen the company rise through the ranks of the Fortune 500, Glassdoor’s Best Places to Work, Fortune’s World’s Most Admired Companies, Fast Company’s Most Innovative Companies, and LinkedIn’s Top Companies.
 Through these lists, the awareness of the company and its culture has grown.
 With that has come friends, previous co-workers, acquaintances, and even total strangers reaching out to ask about my experience or pick my brain on how to get a job at Salesforce.

 Being the career advocate that I am, I wish I could take every opportunity to speak individually to each person who contacts me.
-However, my time is limited, which is why I wanted to write this post.
-I’m sharing my best advice all in one post on how you can stand out and land a job at the top company you’re seeking to work at.
+Given my time is limited, I decided to share my best advice all in one post on how to stand out and land a job at the top company.
 It’s a lengthy post, but I promise it’s worth it!

 Be Clear in Your Intentions